blockapps/strato-getting-started/README.md

 ```

 ### Need Docker Access?
-You need a valid **STRATO License** in order to access the STRATO docker image.
-If you are getting `images not accessible` errors (example below) then your license is not valid.
+You need a valid **STRATO License** in order to access the STRATO docker images.
+If you are getting `image not accessible` errors (example below) then your license is not valid.

 ```Error response from daemon: pull access denied for registry-x/y/z, repository does not exist or may require 'docker login': denied: requested access to the resource is denied```